AndrewFlores23/AndrewFlores23/README.md

 # **Computer Programming 2019-2020**
 -Learned basic Java programming, with a focus on variable types, loops, and lists.
 # **AP Computer Science 2020-2021**
--Deepened my understanding of Java Programming,
+-Deepened my understanding of Java Programming, focusing on Arrays, ArrayLists, and Recursion.
 # **Computer Programming II 2021-2022**
 Throughout Computer Programming II, I contributed to or participated in the following:
 - Raspberry PI desktop  and workstation setup.